This post may contain affiliate links.

-My ‘A’ race and only race of 2017 was Ironman Malaysia located on the tropical island of Langkawi.
-Originally I was targeting Ironman Wales but due to a lack of accommodation and running out of time to train we decided to head overseas and give Ironman Malaysia 2017 in November a go.
-I’d previously raced the Thailand half Ironman in Phuket in 2016 and was keen to have another race in Asia.
+My ‘A’ race and only race that year was Ironman Malaysia located on the tropical island of Langkawi, an Island of the northeastern coast of Malaysia.
+Originally I was targeting Ironman Wales but due to a lack of accommodation and running out of time to train, we decided to head overseas and give Ironman Malaysia in November a go.
+I’d previously raced the Thailand half Ironman in Phuket and was keen to have another full-distance Ironman race in Asia.
+I was used to the heat being from Queensland, and my first ever event had been Cairns Ironman.
+But this year I was heading to the tropics after training in a much colder climate in the UK and Europe.

-November is hot and humid so I’d need to spend a little time getting used to racing in the heat.
+November is hot and humid in Malaysia so I’d need to spend a little time getting used to racing in the heat again.
 Europe wasn’t going to be the perfect place to train so we relocated to Vietnam for a 2 month prep stage so I could concentrate on perfecting my race in the tropical heat.
 Read about how that training went in my 1 and 2 month out training journals.
+Vietnamese food is good, but light, I was super lean for this race.

 Cutting a long story short I had a great lead up and my training was spot on.
-The only real issue was that swimming training became difficult with the beach being off limits due to storms and the public pool in Danang closing for winter.
+The only real issue was that swimming training became difficult with the beach being off-limits due to storms and the public pool in Danang closing for winter.
+Getting from Danang to Hoi An, our base, wasn’t too hard, there was no pool for training open in Hoi An.
 Still, I had enough swim training and experience under my belt to think it wouldn’t hold me up in the race.

 Getting to Langkawi and Our Base